Apaq/dinero-java/README.md

-# Billy Java Bindings
+# Dinero Java Bindings

-You can sign up for a Billy account at https://billy.dk.
+You can sign up for a Dinero account at https://dinero.dk.

 Requirements
 ============